aysevllpkts/TrAnnoScope/README.md

 python precheck.py annotation -c config/config.yaml
 ```

+**For quality_assessment step:**

-For quality_assessment step, it will ask to download the interested lineage file for BUSCO, if you already performed, contamination removal, you can say "NO".
+it will ask to download the interested lineage file for BUSCO, if you already performed, contamination removal, you can say "NO".

 ```bash
 python precheck.py quality_assessment -c config/config.yaml
 ```

-If you run ALL step, it will ask about all necessary files to download
+**If you run ALL step:**

+it will ask about all necessary files to download

 ```bash
 python precheck.py all -c config/config.yaml